catherineluse/versioned-docs-experiment/rancher-docs/en/installation/other-installation-methods/air-gap/launch-kubernetes/_index.md

 This file is an RKE configuration file, which is a configuration for the cluster you're deploying Rancher to.

 Replace values in the code sample below with help of the _RKE Options_ table.
-Use the IP address or DNS names of the [3 nodes]({{<baseurl>}}/rancher/v2.0-v2.4/en/installation/air-gap-high-availability/provision-hosts) you created.
+Use the IP address or DNS names of the three nodes you created.

 > **Tip:** For more details on the options available, see the RKE [Config Options]({{<baseurl>}}/rke/latest/en/config-options/).